Sasaram: History

 During the Vedic age, Sasaram was a part of the ancient Kashi kingdom.
-Sasaram's name derives from Sahastrarama, meaning "one thousand groves".
+Sasaram's name derives from Sahasrarama, meaning "one thousand groves".
 Sasaram was once also named Shah Sarai (meaning "Place of the King"), as it is the birthplace of the Afghan king Sher Shah Suri, who ruled over Delhi, much of northern India, present-day Pakistan, and eastern Afghanistan for five years as the Sur Empire, after defeating the Mughal Emperor Humayun.
 Many of Sher Shah Suri's governmental practices were adopted by the Mughals and later the British Raj, including taxation, administration, and the building of a paved road from Kabul to Bengal, also called the Grand Trunk Road.

 Sher Shah Suri's 122 ft red sandstone tomb, built in the Indo-Afghan style, stands in the middle of an artificial lake in Sasaram.
 It borrows heavily from the Lodhi style, and was once covered in blue and yellow glazed tiles, indicating an Iranian influence.
 The massive free-standing dome also has an aesthetic aspect of the Buddhist stupa style of the Mauryan period.
 The tomb of Sher Shah's father, Hasan Khan Suri, is also at Sasaram, and stands in the middle of a green field at Sherganj, which is known as Sukha Rauza.
 About a kilometre to the north west of Sher Shah's tomb lies the incomplete and dilapidated tomb of his son and successor, Islam Shah Suri.
 Sasaram also has a Baulia, a pool used by the emperor's consorts for bathing.

 The fort of Sher Shah Suri at Rohtasgarh is in Sasaram.
 This fort has a history dating back to the 7th century CE.
 It was built by Raja Harishchandra, known for his truthfulness in the name of his son Rohitashwa.
 It houses the Churasan temple, Ganesh temple, Diwan-i-Khas, Diwan-e-Aam, and various other structures dating back to different centuries.
 The fort also served as the headquarters of Raja Man Singh during his reign as the governor of Bihar and Bengal under the regime of Akbar.
 The Rohtas Fort in Bihar should not be confused with another fort of the same name, near Jhelum, Punjab, in present-day Pakistan.
 The Rohtas Fort in Sasaram was also built by Sher Shah Suri, during the period when Humayun was exiled from Hindustan.

 There is a temple of Goddess Tarachandi, two miles to the south, and an inscription of Pratap Dhawal on the rock close to the temple of Chandi Devi.
 Hindus in large number assemble to worship the goddess.
 Dhua Kund, a notable waterfall, is located about 15 km from the city.

 Rohtas, south of Sasaram, is known to have been the residence of one Satyawadi Raja Harischandra, named for his son, Rohitashwa.